OntimizeWeb/docs/docs/components/menu/60-o-bar-menu.component.md

 It is recommended to include it in the main component of you **OntimizeWeb** application, where the `router-outlet` is placed, so the bar menu will be always visible.

+The menu sections of the menu configuration have no equivalent in a horizontal menu, so they are rendered as a [`o-bar-menu-group`](#bar-menu-group) containing their menu entries.

 ## Bar menu item